fullflavedave/meteor-typescript/README.md

 - Meteor.Router
 - Meteor.Errors

-*Please note that the Template variable is not automatically available.
+*Please note that the Template variable will not yet be available.
 You need to follow the instructions below to use the Template variable.*

 ##Defining Templates